prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 I calculated the EM factor for each match in the matchup history.
 Afterwards, I calculated what the match-averaged EM factor was *as a function of the number of matches included in the average* (0-15).
 I could then compare these individual values to the 15-match-averged EM factor.
 This gives me a sense of how quickly the EM factors converged to their average value as the match history evolved between two players.
 I was most interested in determining how many matches it took for the average EM factor to converge to being the same sign (positive or negative) as the 15-match average.
 This is relevant since whether EM>0 determines the classification for each player in the ML model.

-The following plot displays this convergence curve along with the mean accuracy of the LR model.
+The following plot displays this convergence curve along with the mean accuracy of the RFC model.
 As can be seen from the plot, after 3 matches, in 70% of cases, the classification prediction has converged to what the eventual 15-match classification would be.

 ![](/data_visualizations/strategy_convergence.png?raw=true)

-Given that our ML models have a mean accuracy score of 75%, we estimate that if a player has played less than two matches versus a particular opponent, the LR model may provide a better estimate of which strategy is preferable than his own limited match statistics against that player would imply.
+Given that our ML models have a mean accuracy score of 75%, we estimate that if a player has played less than two matches versus a particular opponent, the RFC model may provide a better estimate of which strategy is preferable than his own limited match statistics against that player would imply.

 As a side note, I calculated the average EM factors here by averaging the EM factor from each individual match in a given matchup.
 However, in the classification metric used in the ML model, I'm actually considering the EM factor averaged across *all points* that have been played in the matchup.
 These two quantities are slightly different since there are a different number of points in each match.
 However, I verified that the two averages produce the same classification ('risky' vs 'safe') in over 90% of cases when considering the full history in a particular matchup, and thus their convergence rates are likely fairly similar as well.
 Convergence curves as a function of points played were more difficult to produce for technical reasons and were not pursured here.